 First I want to check the request is for the page I need to redirect.
 Skipping this condition might cause some unexpected behavior if other pages in my website are using the id parameter.
 Then I want to base the rewrite rule on the value for the current request query string.
 Be sure to wrap the id value within a regular expression match to be able to reuse the match later as a back-reference.

 Finally I can write my redirection rule.
-This line looks like a RedirectMatch statement.
-First I specify the pattern for the redirection source, then the redirection target.
-As you can see, the value for the id parameter captured by the last RewriteCond is referenced in the target with the %N keyword.
+This line looks like a RedirectMatch statement: I specify the pattern for the redirection source, then the redirection target.
+As you can see, the value for the id parameter captured by the last RewriteCond is referenced in the target with the %N token where N is the number of the match in the regular expression.

 The comma separated values at the end of the RewriteRule line define which flags should be applied for this rule.
 I want to setup a 302 Redirection and be sure Apache won’t execute any other rule after this one.